Volmarg/Seo-tool-Grease-Monkey-Tampermonkey/README.md

 # Seo tool - Grease Monkey/Tampermonkey

+#Old scripts - one of first in JS#

 This tool works with plugins for JS scripts for Firefox and Chrome.
 For Firefox - GreaseMonkey
 For Chrome – Tampermonkey